videoDAC/livepeer-broadcaster/README.md

 It can **receive** streaming content published in `RTMP` format, from tools like [OBS Studio](https://obsproject.com/), [ManyCam](https://manycam.com/), [FFmpeg](https://www.ffmpeg.org/), or many other tools.

-It can **serve** streaming content over `http` with a `.m3u8` extension, for playback in tools like [VLC Media Player](https://www.videolan.org/vlc/index.html), media-enabled Mobile browsers (Brave, Firefox or Chrome), embedded in an `html` page using a stream player such as `hls.js`, or in your own mobile application.
+It can **serve** streaming content over `http` with a `.m3u8` extension, for playback in tools like [VLC Media Player](https://www.videolan.org/vlc/index.html), media-enabled Mobile browsers (Brave, Firefox or Chrome), embedded in an `html` page using a stream player such as `hls.js`, or inside a mobile application.

-## Minimum Setup - Local Computer
+## Minimum Setup

-Here are instructions to setup a `simple-streaming-server` on your local computer.

-It will work on Mac or Linux (Ubuntu).
+Here are instructions to setup a `simple-streaming-server` on a local computer.
+They will work on Mac or Linux (Ubuntu).

-1. Download the latest software build from [Livepeer's Release Page](https://github.com/livepeer/go-livepeer/releases), under where it says `Assets`:
+1. Download the latest release of pre-compiled software from [Livepeer's Release Page](https://github.com/livepeer/go-livepeer/releases), under where it says `Assets`:

-- If you use a Mac, download the `livepeer-darwin-amd64.tar.gz` file to your _Downloads_ folder
+- On a Mac, download the `livepeer-darwin-amd64.tar.gz` file to the _Downloads_ folder

-- If you use Linux (Ubuntu), download the `livepeer-linux-amd64.tar.gz` file
+- On Linux (Ubuntu), download the `livepeer-linux-amd64.tar.gz` file

 2. Unzip the file: